John Cage: 1987–1992: Final years and death

-Another new direction, also taken in 1987, was opera: Cage produced five operas, all sharing the same title Europera, in 1987–91.
-Europeras I and II require greater forces than III, IV and V, which are on a chamber scale.

-In the course of the 1980s, Cage's health worsened progressively.
+Another new direction, also taken in 1987, was opera: Cage produced five operas, all sharing the same title Europera, between 1987–91.
+Europeras I and II require greater resources than III, IV, and V, which are on a chamber scale.
+They were commissioned by the Oper Frankfurt to celebrate his 75th birthday, and according to music critic Mark Swed, they took "an enormous effort on the composer's part–requiring two full-time assistants and two computers humming day and night."
+These pieces caused quite a stir in the world of opera at the time with their unconventional methods for staging and sequencing.
+Many standard pieces of operatic repertoire were used, but not in any preset order; rather, they were selected by chance, meaning no two performances were exactly alike.
+Many of those who were to be a part of these performances refused to participate, citing the impossibility of the requests Cage was making.
+Days before Europeras I and II were to be premiered, Frankfurt's opera house was damaged by fire, setting into motion a series of setbacks leading to a theatrical run met with mixed reactions, including a performance so bad that Cage penned a letter to his musicians criticizing their interpretation of his composition.In the course of the 1980s, Cage's health worsened progressively.
 He suffered not only from arthritis, but also from sciatica and arteriosclerosis.
-He suffered a stroke that left the movement of his left leg restricted, and, in 1985, broke an arm.
+He had a stroke that left the movement of his left leg restricted, and, in 1985, broke an arm.
 During this time, Cage pursued a macrobiotic diet.
 Nevertheless, ever since arthritis started plaguing him, the composer was aware of his age, and, as biographer David Revill observed, "the fire which he began to incorporate in his visual work in 1985 is not only the fire he has set aside for so long—the fire of passion—but also fire as transitoriness and fragility."
-On August 11, 1992, while preparing evening tea for himself and Cunningham, Cage suffered another stroke.
+On August 11, 1992, while preparing evening tea for himself and Cunningham, Cage had another stroke.
 He was taken to St. Vincent's Hospital in Manhattan, where he died on the morning of August 12.
 He was 79.